 She’s been actively involved with Guide Dogs for many years, initially through boarding working guide dogs, and subsequently as a brood bitch holder, puppy boarder and trustee.
 She lives in Buckinghamshire with her husband, has three children, and enjoys yoga and walking in her spare time.
 Pat is also a trustee of Battersea Dogs and Cats Home.

-Polly Williams joined Guide Dogs' Board of Trustees in 2014.
+Polly Williams was appointed to the Board of Trustees in 2014.